-What is the demand for coffee in Europe?
+What is the demand for coffee on the European market?

 Contents of this page